Relfos/LunarFonts/README.md

 	using LunarLabs.Fonts;
 	//...
 	var bytes = File.ReadAllBytes(fontFileName);

 	var font = new Font(bytes);

+	// convert font size to pixels
 	var scale = font.ScaleInPixels(64);

 	var result = font.RenderGlyph('A', scale);
 	// result.Image now contains the pixels, width and height of the rasterized glyph
+	// it also contains other fields with useful info like xAdvance which lets you know how many pixels to move forward if rendering multiple characters sequentially
 ```

 Note that the pixels array stores the pixels as single-channel greyscale data.
 What you do with this is up to you, you can blit it to the screen, to a bitmap or to an OpenGL texture etc.

 You can check the included sample for a more advanced program that shows how to output a full string and save the result as a image file.

+Kerning is also supported via method GetKerning(charA, charB, scale), which returns a int containing amount of pixels to subtract from xAdvance when calculating position of next character based on previous.

 # Font Viewer